 001.02A Cease Construction.
-The applicant must cease construction if the Department determines construction, reconstruction or modification of the source will interfere with the attainment or maintenance of the NAAQS\or will result in a violation of a control strategy as approved pursuant to 40 CFR Part 51, Subpart G as of July 1, 2023.
+The applicant must cease construction if the Department determines construction, reconstruction or modification of the source will interfere with the attainment or maintenance of the NAAQS or will result in a violation of a control strategy as approved pursuant to 40 CFR Part 51, Subpart G.